gthomas08/CEID-Projects/README.md

-# Computer Engineering and Informatics Department Projects
+# Computer Engineering and Informatics Department (CEID) Projects

 Projects that were completed as part of the Computer Engineering and Informatics Department (CEID) of University of Patras curriculum.